Remarketing based on imported offline data

 Regex refinement – based on the regex rules

 Query refinement – based on the parameters that are placed after the ? on the page path

 Figure C: Left side – choosing the type of data, Right side – setting up the schema

 In our example, we’ll use the “Query refinement” to join based on the PositionID parameter.

 We’ll insert “PositionID” in the text box, then choose in the custom dimension fields the Experience field that we set in advance.
 In case the custom dimension we choose (Experience in our example) gets value from other sources too, let’s say the datalayer that will be served via GTM (Google Tag Manager), we get to choose if we want this upload to overwrite existing data or add data only if it’s empty.

 Now that we set the configuration for uploading external data, we can choose between manually uploading Table B, or using an API (Application Programming Interface) that runs on schedule every X days or hours.

-After struggling with all of the technical part, now that we’re beginning to collect the Experience field, we can set a remanding list that contains only customers that we’re interested in very high experience requirements.
+After struggling with all of the technical parts, now that we’re beginning to collect the Experience field, we can set a remanding list that contains only customers that we’re interested in very high experience requirements.
 These are probably customers that are worth targeting and bidding higher for their return.

 Example 2 – User ID

 Think about your local store in your town, a very small local store.
 The owner knows all of his customers, He is well aware of the heavy customers and those that barely buy and when they buy something it’s usually on sale.
-If you have a good implementation of a CRM system (such as Salesforce, NetSuite, Nimble, Hubspot ect.) you have an accurate data for each customer such as:
+If you have a good implementation of a CRM system (such as Salesforce, NetSuite, Nimble, Hubspot etc.) you have an accurate data for each customer such as: